indexdata/rfcs/text/0003-folio-breaking-changes.md

 # Folio Breaking Changes

 ## Summary

+The primary purpose to track breaking changes is to allow operators and developers to respond appropriately to these changes when they occur.
 This RFC's purpose is to deliver to developers and other affected groups general guidelines for determining if a change within FOLIO is either breaking or non-breaking.

 ## Motivation

 The community currently has differing approaches to versioning, and this has lead to undesirable situations in the development process.
 In an attempt to reconcile these differing approaches to versioning, it is necessary to put forward a standard guidance on what is and is not a breaking change.
-This RFS seeks to help FOLIO developers and other affected groups know, with every release, what breaking changes have been made.
+This RFC seeks to help FOLIO developers and other affected groups know, with every release, what breaking changes have been made.

 ## Out of Scope

-- This document designates some changes as "behavioral changes", and does address the versioning of such changes.
+- This document designates some changes as "behavioral changes", and addresses the versioning of such changes.
 - This RFC offers guidence on what is or is not a breaking change, but does not address how our community should implement this guidence.
 - Some changes to shared components within the UI could be considered breaking.
 This has not been addressed by this RFC.
 - Search query syntax is not a part of the FOLIO interface specification, and therefore changes to an implementation's processing of query parameters are considered behavioral for the purposes of this RFC and will not be addressed.
 It is worth noting that search query syntax perhaps should be explicitly addressed by a FOLIO interface specification.